OuadiElfarouki/llama.cpp/README-sycl.md

 **oneAPI** : In order to enable SYCL support on Nvidia GPUs, please install the [Codeplay oneAPI Plugin for Nvidia GPUs](https://developer.codeplay.com/products/oneapi/nvidia/download).
 User should also make sure the plugin version matches the installed base toolkit one *(previous step)* for a seamless "oneAPI on Nvidia GPU" setup.

-**oneMKL** : The current oneMKL releases *(shipped with the oneAPI base-toolkit)* does not contain the cuBLAS backend.
+**oneMKL** : The current oneMKL releases *(shipped with the oneAPI base-toolkit)* do not contain the cuBLAS backend.
 A build from source of the upstream [oneMKL](https://github.com/oneapi-src/oneMKL) with the *cuBLAS* backend enabled is thus required to run it on Nvidia GPUs.

 ```sh
 git clone https://github.com/oneapi-src/oneMKL